thierbig/Auctionator-3.3.5-Fixed/README.md

 - Fix performance bug when changing zones

 ## Remaining Issues
--Fix .xml positions on the sell tab history for visual enhancement -Fix lua errors conflicts for some addons/users
+- Fix .xml positions on the sell tab history for visual enhancement
+- Fix lua errors conflicts for some addons/users
--Fix alt click issue for some users
+- Fix alt click issue for some users

 If anyone wants to do a PR, it would be appreciated although the addon is in a good state now except for people having critical issues with addons conflicts